 - Cash Lump Sum pays out the prize money all at once.

-- Powerball Graduated Annuity pays out the jackpot prize money in 30 payments, over 29 years.
+- Powerball Graduated Annuity pays out the jackpot prize money in 30 graduated annual installments.

-- Mega Millions Annuity pays out the jackpot prize money in 30 payments, over 29 years.
+- Mega Millions Annuity pays out the jackpot prize money in 30 graduated annual installments.

 - Lotto Annuity pays out the jackpot prize in 21 installments, over 20 years.

 Please be sure to sign the back of your lottery ticket as soon as you purchase it to establish ownership.
 If you believe that you have a winning jackpot ticket, please contact the CT Lottery Claims department for more detailed information at (860) 713-2680.

 Q. Can I purchase tickets for drawings in advance?